-4.38 The responses to the consultation indicated that there are concerns regarding the proposals to increase charges.
-The perceived impacts revolve around the level of charging and how this would be funded especially by smaller sports clubs or community groups.
-There was a suggested implication that some sports clubs may cease to operate.
+4.36 The responses to the consultation indicated that there are concerns regarding the proposals to increase hire fees.
+The perceived impacts revolve around the level of fee charging and how this would be funded especially by smaller sports

-- 4.39 The implications for sport and active recreation in a changing economic environment was considered by Welsh Government and Sports Wales, and a paper with their conclusions was published in March 2016 "Facilities For Future Generations A Blueprint For Sports And Active Recreation In Wales".
-The report recognised that revenue costs for community facilities and sports clubs needed to achieve a breakeven / self-sustaining position. - 4.40 The paper looked across a range of ways that provision could be provided and included the potential to utilise other community assets such as schools and leisure centres in the wider provision of sports and activities that could potentially link in with changes to lifestyle and community expectation. - 4.41 Within the consultation responses received there was a strong indication that there is an acceptance that community groups should consider, self-management of playing fields and sports pavilions.
-The Councils CAT transfer process can assist in such ambitions by offering support to organisations contemplating such development as indicated in section 4 of this report. - 4.42 It is the case that rather than increasing fees the Council are offering the option of full CAT transfer, which may have the opportunity for community groups to organise their own pitch/facility maintenance which may deliver a more cost effective solution to individual clubs.
-However, this may not be to the same standard that Bridgend County Borough Council provides.
+- clubs or community groups.
+There was a suggested implication that some sports clubs or community groups may cease to operate. - 4.37 The implications for sport and active recreation in a changing economic environment was considered by Welsh Government and Sports Wales, and a paper with their conclusions was published in March 2016 "Facilities For Future Generations A Blueprint For Sports And Active Recreation In Wales".
+The report recognised that revenue costs for community facilities and sports clubs needed to achieve a breakeven / self-sustaining position. - 4.38 The paper looked across a range of ways that provision could be provided and included the potential to utilise other community assets such as schools and leisure centres in the wider provision of sports and activities that could potentially link in with changes to lifestyle and community expectation. - 4.39 Within the consultation responses received there was a strong indication that there is an acceptance that community groups should consider, self-management of playing fields and sports pavilions.
+The Councils CAT transfer process can assist in such ambitions by offering support to organisations contemplating such development as indicated in section 4.7 of this report. - 4.40 It is the case that rather than increasing fees the Council are offering the option of CAT transfer, which may have the opportunity for sports clubs or community groups to organise their own pitch/facility maintenance which may deliver a more cost effective solution to individual organisations.
+However, this may not be to the same standard that the Council provides. - 4.41 In the event that sports clubs or community groups are unable to undertake a CAT then the proposed increased fee levels would apply as indicated in Appendix E. These fee charges reflect typical annual maintenance and running costs for both playing fields and pavilions.
+However, these would need to be tailored by the anticipated usage of individual clubs and organisations.
+However, the figures and activities offer a reasonable guide to current expenditure against current levels of subsidy. - 4.42 If this proved unsustainable for the respective sports club or community group then it may be the case that another user may wish to take advantage of the offer by providing similar or alternative usage of the facility.
+Failing this, in the case of a playing field the management of the area would change from that of a playing field to one of general recreational use.

-5. Effect upon Policy Framework& Procedure Rules
+5. Effect upon Policy Framework& Procedure

-5.1 There is no effect on the policy framework or procedure rules.
+5.1 The Report does not have any impacts on policy framework and procedure rules.